ben-n93/ben-n93.github.io/content/where_are_australias_pipelines.md

 <iframe src="proposed_pipelines.html" height="500" width="750"></iframe>

-If you want to view the data used for this, you can access the aformentioned Geoscience database.
+If you want to view the data used for this, you can access the aforementioned Geoscience database.
 I've also saved a copy of the data to [this Github repo](https://github.com/ben-n93/australia_gas_oil_pipelines), along with the source code for this project (more details as follows).